Innovate UK

 Grant in 2024

-Vector Photonics is a spin-out company from the University of Glasgow, located in Glasgow, Scotland, a notable center for optical and photonics innovation.
-The company specializes in developing advanced semiconductor laser technology aimed at enhancing data communications and additive manufacturing processes, including metal and plastic printing.
-Its innovative approach centers on photonic crystal surface-emitting lasers, which are cost-effective and emit light from their top surface, similar to vertical-cavity surface-emitting lasers (VCSELs).
-This design facilitates easy packaging and integration into printed circuit boards (PCBs) and electronic assemblies, allowing various industries to seamlessly adopt this semiconductor laser technology into their operations.
+Vector Photonics, based in Glasgow, Scotland, is a spin-out company from the University of Glasgow.
+It specializes in developing semiconductor laser technology for data communications and additive manufacturing, including metal and plastic printing.
+The company's innovation lies in photonic crystal surface-emitting lasers, which are low-cost and emit light from the top surface, facilitating easy packaging and integration into printed circuit boards (PCBs) and electronic assemblies.
+This enables various industries to adopt their semiconductor laser technology in daily operations.

 Ultima Forma